 Working Capital Cycles: How to Improve Your Business’s Cycle

-The working capital cycle is a measure of how quickly a business can turn its current assets into cash.
-Understanding how it works can help small business owners like you manage their company’s cash flow, improve efficiency, and make money faster.
+The working capital cycle measures how quickly a business can turn its current assets into cash.
+Understanding how it works can help small business owners manage their company’s cash flow, improve efficiency, and make money faster.

-In this blog post, we’ll provide a breakdown of what a working capital cycle is, what affects it, and how it can affect your small business’s finances.
-We’ll also provide tips on how you can manage the working capital cycle and make it work for your business.
+This blog post will provide a breakdown of what a working capital cycle is, what affects it, and how it can affect your small business’s finances.
+We’ll also offer tips on managing the working capital cycle and making it work for your business.

 What Is Working Capital?

-There are a few key phrases that you should understand in order to calculate working capital for your business.
-In the section below, we’ll review some common phrases that are needed to have effective working capital management.
+There are a few key phrases that you should understand to calculate working capital for your business.
+In the section below, we’ll review some common terms needed to manage working capital properly.

-Current assets can be converted to cash in a short-period.
-In financial parlance, “current” or “short-term” typically refers to one year.
+Current assets can be converted to cash in a short period; “current” or “short term” typically refers to one year in financial parlance.
 A business’s current assets might include the following:

 - Prepaid expenses

 It’s important to note that your current assets don’t include long-term, fixed assets, such as real estate or equipment.